PerformanC/PerforVNMaker/docs/menu/make.md

 ## Return value

-This function will return `null` if the generation was successful, otherwise, it will execute `process.exit(1)` to terminate the generation process.
+This function will return `null` if the generation was successful, otherwise, it will execute `new Error` to terminate the generation process.

 ## Platform support